SUNSET-Sejong-University/GRIP-5/README.md

 ## Overview

-**GRIP-5** (Gesture Responsive Intelligent Prosthetic) is an advanced prosthetic hand system that uses computer vision and machine learning to interpret hand gestures and translate them into precise movements.
+**GRIP-5** (Gesture Responsive Intelligent Prosthetic) is a prosthetic hand system that uses computer vision and machine learning to interpret hand gestures and translate them into precise movements.

 The system utilizes MediaPipe's hand landmark detection to recognize and track hand positions, enabling seamless gesture-to-motion mapping for prosthetic control.